sensu/sensu-go/README.md

 ### Overview

 We are using the version **proto3** of the protocol buffers language.
-Here's some useful ressources:
+Here are some useful resources:

 [To learn more about protocol buffers](https://developers.google.com/protocol-buffers/docs/overview)